 How to Register for AP Classes

-The odds are in your favour if you attend public or private high school where you will have an AP coordinator at your school who will be able to register you for any advanced placement exams you decide on to taking.
+The odds are in your favor if you attend a public or private high school where you will have an AP coordinator at your school who will be able to register you for any advanced placement exams you decide to take.
 However, things may get a bit complicated for students who are either home-schooled or those who choose to pursue their educations online.
 You will have to register independently if your high school does not offer AP Exams.
 You can read our blog for useful tips on how to register for your AP Exams, along with some helpful cues for test day.

 The Process of AP Registration

 The process of AP Registration differs from school to school.
 For instance, many schools require students to take a preparatory chemistry course before they can enroll in AP Chemistry.
 Your school’s course catalog ought to list out the required pre-requisites for each of the AP classes.
 Usually, to take APs you will have to go over and do the regular class sign-up procedure, as long as you have taken up all the obligatory required classes.

 In some schools, you must decisively pass a placement exam to register for an AP class.
 For instance, my school’s vital criterion for students was to test into AP Calculus BC as well as AP Calculus AB – even if they had taken math up over Pre-Calculus.
 Grounded on your test mark, you were likely to be placed into either Calculus AB, Calculus BC, or regular (non-AP) Calculus.

 We highly recommend inquiring about signing up for AP Classes at your school guidance counseling office or taking help from one of your current teachers at school.
 They can properly guide you about any specific protocols outside of your school’s characteristic registration process.

 If you have been home-schooled or are attending a school without AP classes you don’t have to officially register for an AP class.
 All you need is to simply register for the AP Exam later in the year.
 It’s up to you to either take a class or do self-study during the rest of the year.